xorwow/ansible-vars/README.md

     create_path: true # create any non-existent keys as dictionaries along the way
     log_changes: /tmp/backup_changes.yml # logs any changes to this file as encrypted YAML, using the same key as the SET action

-- name: Append a complex element to the list data_points
+- name: Append a complex element to the list data_points using a custom encryption key
   vault:
     file: /tmp/data.yml
     create_file: true